-An interview with Tilda Del Toro
+Interview with Actress, Producer and Writer Tilda Del Toro

 Today on What On What’s Good with Jovin Tardif, we sit down with Actress, Producer, Writer Tilda Del Toro.
-Tilda began acting and modeling at a young age.
+Tilda began acting and modelling at a young age.
 She performed in multiple shows directed by Del Close, including ‘A Strange Short Trip‘, and co-created the first all-Latino improvisation troupe, ‘Salsation’.
 She trained professionally at the University of Chicago with the Moscow Art Theatre, The Second City, The Annoyance Theatre, and Improv Olympic, Chicago.
 In our interview we discuss her time in multiple Latino Television shows, her roles in several comedies including Sandra Bullock’s Warner Bros. comedy-drama ‘Our Brand Is Crisis‘, Malcolm D. Lee Universal Pictures comedy ‘Night School‘ opposite Kevin Hart, her role of Mona Lisa, opposite Tom Hardy in Vertical Entertainment crime-drama Capone, her latest Del Toro Entertainment drama project ‘Julia‘, her training with mentor James Caan and more.

 1. Can we discuss some of the multiple Latino television shows where you guest starred?
 Please describe the experience.

 When I first started as an actress, Spanish TV was so awesome.
 Many local and national channels have so much content, and speaking Spanish helped.
 I enjoyed it very much.
 At the time, it helped with my experience.
 My mother would have loved me to continue onto Telenovelas as a Spanish Soap Opera Star…LOL….Since she loves watching them, however, I did not.